 This project, funded strategically by CSIRO, explored a macroecological perspective on the role of biological diversity in maintaining ecosystem functions and services under climate change.
 This project supported two PhD students working with the team (Hugh Burley and James McCarthy) who undertook continental and regional modelling analyses assessing the potential role of biodiversity across large spatial scales in supporting ecosystem functioning.

 Global Biodiversity Modelling

 This strategic project funded by CSIRO is modelling current and future biodiversity across the globe at fine resolution (1 km).
-New modelling and analysis techniques are being developed and applied to model community-level patterns in compositional change for all the world’s vertebrates, invertebrates, and plants.
-These models are being coupled with down-scaled landuse layers generated by the team (and published here in Ecology and Evolution) to undertake a range of global and regional biodiversity assessments.
+New modelling and analysis infrastructure (called BILBI) has been developed and applied to model community-level patterns in compositional change for all the world’s vertebrates, invertebrates, and plants.
+These models are being coupled with down-scaled landuse layers generated by the team (and published here in Ecology and Evolution) to undertake a range of global and regional biodiversity assessments (see BILBI_Global_Applications).

 Genetic Basis for Adaptation to Climate Change (GBACC)

 This project, funded by the Science Industry Endowment Fund (SIEF) investigated the degree to which incorporating genetic adaptation into biodiversity models changes both our understanding of likely outcomes and the management approaches identified as most appropriate for retaining biodiversity into the future.
 This was a collaborative project with other CSIRO researchers, as well as scientists from The University of Melbourne, and Monash University.
 This research is currently in the process of being published.

 Biodiversity Accounting & Future Scenarios Analysis – Peru